Gifting your own hand-made bath and body products is easy with our round up of our favourite tutorials to make gift-giving easy.

 Hand-made bath and body products are lovely to smell and look at, but they’re also entirely practical.
-A gift that can be put to good use and give joy over and over again takes the cake.
-On that note, we have compiled a list of the best bath and body products you can create at home with ease (even if you’re a beginner!).
+A gift that can be put to good use and give joy over and over again.

 Why make your own body products as gifts?

-- You can cater the product to the recipient: A lover of pink?
+- You can cater the product to the recipient: Are they a lover of pink?
 Make a pink-tinted bath bomb.
-Addicted to the scent of rose?
-Create a rose petal-infused sugar scrub with rose water.
+Perhaps they are addicted to the scent of rose?
+Create a rose bud-infused sugar scrub using rose fragrance oil.

 - It gives you time to get creative and boost your crafting skills: practical activities that require your hands, imagination, and a few measuring skills can be very relaxing.
 Block out a Sunday afternoon and dedicate it to a product-making session.
 All those lovely scents and gentle mixing will be sure to calm nerves after a big week.